Skip to main content

 Check whether you need a prescription

-• Locomotor assist or walking aid: if there is no attestation of diagnosis confirming the physical impairment on file at the authorized facility or laboratory.
+• Locomotor assist or walking aid: if there is no attestation of diagnosis confirming the permanent physical impairment on file at the authorized facility or laboratory.

 Go to the right place

-To obtain a device, go to an authorized public rehabilitation facility or private orthosis and prosthesis laboratory.
 For a locomotor assist, posture assist or standing aid, go to an authorized public rehabilitation facility only.

 To have a device repaired or replaced, go to an authorized facility or laboratory, preferably the one where it was obtained.